 Whether you’re looking to get a very early start on holiday shopping or you’re just looking to snag some great tech deals for yourself, Amazon Prime Day is the time to shop.
-Amazon’s annual sale kicks off on Tuesday, October 13 at 3 AM EDT and lasts for a full 48 hours, with the last deal vanishing on Thursday, October 15 at 3 AM EDT.
-As the name implies, you’ll have to be an Amazon Prime member to participate ($120/year or $13/month), but you can also sign up for a free trial to shop without any extra cost.
+Amazon’s annual sale kicks off on Tuesday, July 12 at 3 AM EDT and lasts for a full 48 hours, with the last deal vanishing on Thursday, July 14 at 3 AM EDT.
+As the name implies, you’ll have to be an Amazon Prime member to participate ($139.00/year or $14.99/month), but you can also sign up for a free trial to shop without any extra cost.

-But it’s not always easy to grab the best deals.
+Once you've confirmed the deal, it’s not always easy to grab.
 While some sales will stick around for both days, the best of the best are often Lightning Deals, which come and go quickly.
 These fast-moving sales can encourage you to overspend on impulse buys, so it’s best to head into Prime Day with a game plan in place.

 Know your Lightning Deals